kalekdev/uni/fundamentals/physics.typ

 $
   (partial f) / (partial y) - d((partial f) / (partial y')) / (d x) = 0
 $
-Where $f(y(x), y'(x), x) = cal(L) (r, dot(r), t)$, showing that if Newton's 2nd Law holds true, the actual equation of motion for the particle $arrow(r) (t)$ is a stationary path, which can be solved using the Euler-Lagrange equation *only* from the energies of the particle in the Lagrangian - no constraint force or acceleration vector was needed.
+Where $f(y(x), y'(x), x) = cal(L) (r, dot(r), t)$, showing that if Newton's 2nd Law holds true, the actual equation of motion for the particle $r(t)$ is a stationary path, which can be solved using the Euler-Lagrange equation *only* from the energies of the particle in the Lagrangian - no constraint force or acceleration vector was needed.

-This is summarized in *Hamilton's Principle*, which states that the actual path taken between two points is such that the action integral is stationary:
+This is summarized in *Hamilton's Principle*, which states that the actual path taken between two points is such that the action integral is stationary, we do not need to check that it's explicitly a minimum:
 $
   S = integral_1^2 cal(L) d t
 $

+TODO: Non-inertial reference frames?
+TODO: Generalized force and momentum

 == Special Relativity
 _Spacetime_ - A 4-dimensional representation of the universe as 3D space + time.
 Classical mechanics treats time as a uniform quantity throughout the universe with a constant rate of passage.
 However relativistic effects mean that time passes at different rates in different frames of reference, hence a 4th dimension is introduced.